guillaumegenthial/guillaumegenthial.github.io/_posts/2020-02-19-config-python-techniques.markdown

 }
 ```

 Sharing and editing different pipelines is now even easier!
-In a way, our json syntax is some kind of small "programming language" that lets us interface with our library in a minimalistic way.
+In a way, our `json` syntax is some kind of small "programming language" that lets us interface with our library in a minimalistic and convenient way.

 <a id="a-more-complicated-example"></a>
 ## A more complicated example